Republican Party of Kentucky

 The Republican Party of Kentucky is the affiliate of the Republican Party in Kentucky and follows its nationally established platform.
 The party's headquarters is in Frankfort, Kentucky.

-The party gained relevance around the 1940s.
+The party gained relevance around the 1940s, though Kentucky was still part of the Solid South at the time.
 Since this emergence, the party did poorly in state executive office elections until 2015 but saw some success on the federal level and in the Kentucky General Assembly.
 The party is organized into two main committees that hold authority.
 In the 2015 Kentucky elections, the party captured the offices of Governor, Lieutenant Governor, Treasurer, and Auditor, gaining the majority of the state executive offices for the first time in modern history.
 In 2016, Republicans gained control of the state house for the first time since 1920.

-It is currently the dominant party in the state, controlling all but one of Kentucky's six U.S. House seats, both U.S. Senate seats, and supermajorities in both houses of the state legislature.
+It is currently the dominant party in the state, controlling all but one of Kentucky's six U.S. House seats, both U.S. Senate seats, and has supermajorities in both houses of the state legislature.
 The only two statewide offices that the party does not currently control are the governorship and the lieutenant governorship, which are currently held by Democrats Andy Beshear and Jacqueline Coleman respectively.
+In 2022, Republicans overtook Democrats in voter registration.

 History

 Emergence and relevancy

+Cassius Marcellus Clay and John Gregg Fee organized the Republicans in Madison County, Kentucky.
+Clay was selected as Kentucky's member of the Republican National Committee.

 After the times of the Solid South, Kentucky has a unique Republican history.
-Although it is a traditionally Democratic State, the Republican Party of Kentucky became more relevant in Kentucky political affairs around the 1940s and 1950s.
+Although it is a traditionally Democratic Southern State, the Republican Party of Kentucky became more relevant in Kentucky political affairs around the 1940s and 1950s.
 Although candidates in presidential and congressional races began to fare well and see success in elections around this time, it did not translate to much success on the state and local levels.
 Despite receiving measurable numbers of votes and being competitive in elections, many of the candidates for gubernatorial and legislative races consistently failed to get elected into office.